boschresearch/amira_blender_rendering/Readme.md

 An example for a configuration that contains documentation for all options can be found in [workstation_scenario01_test.cfg](config/workstation_scenario01_test.cfg).
-Note that configuration options depend on the specifid blender scene and backend implementation.
+Note that configuration options depend on the specified blender scene and backend implementation.

 Note that some scenes or configurations might require you to setup global